 4. Other types of surgery

 If DDH has not resolved by 18 months, more complicated surgery is required.
-This involves removing some parts of the bone and joint so that the hip can be kept in the right position.
+This involves removing some parts of the bone and joint to keep the hip in the right position.

 What if developmental dysplasia of the hip is not treated?

 If your child’s DDH is not diagnosed and treated early, they may develop early arthritis of the hip joint.
 This causes pain and reduced movement.
-The treatment of DDH gets more complex and with less chance of success once your child’s bones have fully developed.
-Even at this stage though, treatment can still provide a long-term outcome which is better than the alternative of no treatment.
+The treatment of DDH gets more complex and has less chance of success once your child’s bones have fully developed.
+Even at this stage, though, treatment can still provide a long-term outcome, which is better than the alternative of no treatment.

 What is the outlook (prognosis)?

-Most children who are diagnosed early and treated before the age of 6 months have an excellent outcome.
-However, they will usually need to be reviewed with X-ray pictures taken throughout childhood until their bones have fully developed.
+Most children diagnosed early and treated before 6 months have an excellent outcome.
+However, they usually need to be reviewed with X-ray pictures taken throughout childhood until their bones fully develop.
 The outlook is less good if the diagnosis or treatment is delayed, especially if the child has begun to walk before DDH is diagnosed.
-About 3 in 10 hip replacement operations done in people under the age of 60 years are because of DDH (either untreated, unsuccessfully treated, or delayed in treatment).
+About 3 in 10 hip replacement operations done in people under the age of 60 years are because of DDH (either untreated, unsuccessfully treated or delayed in treatment).

 The claim process